Computing & ICT

 - Computer programming using Python programming language

-- The Duke of York Inspiring Digital Enterprise Award (iDEA) – Bronze and Silver Award
+- Inspiring Digital Enterprise Award (iDEA) – Bronze and Silver Award

 iDEA is a program that helps pupils develop digital, enterprise and employ-ability skills for free.
 Through a series of online challenges and events, pupils can win career and life enhancing badges, unlock new opportunities and, ultimately, gain industry recognized awards that help them stand out from the crowd. iDEA is about lifelong learning, for anyone who wants to develop their skills.
 The award is available to any learner including school pupils, parents, apprentices, business leaders, pensioners, students and community groups.